asu-ke-web-services/gios-vagrant/README.md

 3. To create the box you can run below command.

   * `sudo packer build template.json`
-  * If you are using linux create_box.sh script

-  `Example: sudo bash create_box.sh`
+  Note: Above command may fail if artifacts are already present you can force to create by using `-force` option

+4. gios.box will the created in current directory.

- Note: Optionally you can push the box to [Altas](https://atlas.hashicorp.com) so it can be distributed easily.
+Note: Optionally you can push the box to gios-asu on [Altas](https://atlas.hashicorp.com) so it can be distributed easily.

-4. Upload this box to altas under gios-asu account.

 //TODO create gios-asu on atlas and host there.
 For testing added to personal repo